nmqanh/geekpress/README.md

 ### Nov 29, 2015
 * Add `description` header for posts and pages markdown.
 * Add Social network Open Graph meta data.
+* Add Social Buttons: HackerNews, Twitter and Facebook, you can now share posts and pages!

 ## Installation for development